nrfconnect/sdk-nrfxlib/softperipheral/doc/sQSPI/sqspi_nrf54L_series_porting_v1_2_0.rst

 Security configuration
 ======================

-Configure the security settings for the nRF54L15 device based on the operational requirements of your application.
+Configure the security settings for the nRF54L Series device based on the operational requirements of your application.

 Secure environment
 ------------------

-In a secure configuration, both the application core and the FLPR core of the nRF54L15 device must operate within a secure environment enabled by TrustZone Secure.
+In a secure configuration, both the application core and the FLPR core of the nRF54L Series device must operate within a secure environment enabled by TrustZone Secure.

 The following code snippet shows how the application code can configure permissions for the FLPR instance: